 | Feeling | Private | Ritual and outdoor |

-When I help B2B buyers, like hotels and resorts, most choose outdoor saunas.
-They sell the experience.
-When I help home owners, many choose indoor sauna8 for easy daily use.
+When working with hotels and resorts, outdoor saunas are usually chosen to sell an experience.
+When helping homeowners, many choose indoor sauna for easy daily use.

 Is an Indoor Sauna or an Outdoor Sauna Better for Home Use?